yakupgecg/JSON-File-Handler/README.md

 Technically they can be nested infinitely but it completely depends on how much you have memory available.

 But we can't get data straight out from a JSON string, and that is why we need json parsers.
 They turn a json string into a datatype that the machine understands.
-But you probably wonder how did the weather service turn data into JSON strings, that's where encoders come in, they turn data into json.
+But you probably wonder how did the weather service turn data into JSON strings, that's where encoders come in, they turn data into a json string.

 More information about json in this link: http://www.json.org/

 ## What is JFH